tomatau/breko-hub/README.md

   + skin-deep for simple shallow component tests
   + enzyme on both server and client tests too... for more involved component tests
   + chai and some helper libs
-- Functional Tests (all through babel)
+- Functional/Integration Tests (all through babel)
   + Mocha
   + Client render, routing logic
   + Server render, route matching logic, headers and assets